 Like Derek and a lot of other people, I am of the same mindset.
 Working for a boss is one thing and do the things you want is another.
 Usually the two do not mix.

 Finding out about yourself is doable and advisable for each one of us, but how to convert those values and ideas into real opportunities?
 What if after a long search those alternatives do not present themselves to you?
-Yes, job hopping is a possibility, but only for a few persons.
-Many of us like to start their own business, but do not know what kind of business or have other constraints.
+Yes, job-hopping is a possibility, but only for a few persons.
+Many of us like to start our own business, but do not know what kind of business or have other constraints.

 It will support you in becoming a successful internet marketer, having a website in minutes, building it out to drive traffic to your site and then promoting products of merchants as an affiliate.
 Every time the product is sold through your link to that company’s site, you will receive a commission.
 As I have been a member since 2014, I have made a full review of this program and how it works, which can be accessed by clicking here.

-Guaranteed scam free and reasonably (low) priced, this is a once in a lifetime opportunity.
-In my review I will be giving you the link, which will give you a week long Free access to this program and its excellent community.
+Guaranteed scam-free and reasonably (low) priced, this is a once-in-a-lifetime opportunity.
+In my review, I will be giving you the link, which will give you week-long Free access to this program and its excellent community.
 No commitments!